Complete Streets Program

 - Greenhouse Gas Reduction and Improved Air Quality

 Toward an Active California: State Pedestrian and Bicycle Plan

 Caltrans adopted the state's first pedestrian and bicycle plan, Toward an Active California, in May 2017.
-Please click the Toward and Active California logo below to review the Plan.
+Review the Plan at Toward and Active California.

 The Smart Mobility and Active Transportation Branch is pleased to introduce the latest update to the Complete Streets Elements Toolbox!